Alluxio/alluxio/docs/en/operation/Journal.md

 ### Get human-readable journal

-The journal in the journal folder is serialized and not human-readable.
+Alluxio journal is serialized and not human-readable.
 The following command is given to read the Alluxio journal and write it to a directory in a human-readable format.

 ```bash
 ./bin/alluxio readJournal
 ```

-Run `./bin/alluxio readJournal -help` to see the detailed usage.
+Run `./bin/alluxio readJournal -help` for more detailed usage.